Erenumab-aooe (By injection)

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Allow this medicine to warm to room temperature for at least 30 minutes before using it.
+- Allow this medicine to warm to room temperature for at least 30 minutes, away from direct sunlight, before using it.
 Do not warm it in any other way.

 - Check the liquid in the prefilled syringe or autoinjector.
 It should be clear and colorless to slightly yellow.
 Do not use it if it is cloudy, discolored, or has particles in it.
 Do not shake.